ARIA: banner role

 banner role is for defining a global site header, which usually includes a logo, company name, search feature, and possibly the global navigation or a slogan.
 It is generally located at the top of the page.

 <header> element has an identical meaning to the

 banner landmark, unless it is a descendant of

 generic role, and not the equivalent of the site-wide banner.

-banner landmark role converts the container element upon which it is applied into a header.
-It should be reserved for the site header content that is common across the site generally at the top of every page.
+banner landmark role overwrites the implicit ARIA role of the container element upon which it is applied.
+It should be reserved for globally repeating site-wide content that is generally located at the top of every page.

-The banner is typically includes things a logo or corporate identity, possibly a site-specific search tool, and is generally what your marketing team would call the header or top banner of the site.
+The banner typically includes things such as a logo or corporate identity, or possibly a site-specific search tool, and is generally what your marketing team would call the "header" or "top banner" of the site.
 If the

 header element technique is not being used for that banner, a declaration of